A guide to tropical modifications: Structural theorems about tropical modification

 On Figure~\ref{fig_stable}, \ref{fig_inflection}, {\it a priori} we know only the sum of the directions of the edges with endpoints on the modified curve.
 We know that there is no horizontal infinite edges (in these examples).
 In general, it is possible, if the intersection of our two tropical curves is non-compact.
 Therefore by Weil theorem (or tropical Menelaus Theorem, it is the same) we know the sum of $X$-coordinates of the vertical infinite edges.
 Thus the sum of the weights for red vertical edges equals the sum of the vertical components of the black edges in the Figure~\ref{moment}.

-\begin{lemma} If me make a modification along a horizontal line, then the total vertical slope of the infinite vertical edges under this horizontal line is the total horizontal slope of the region in the subdivision of the Newton polygon, which is dual to the connected component of the intersection of this line with the curve. \end{lemma} \begin{proof} The same as for Proposition~\ref{prop_stableint}. \end{proof}
+\begin{lemma} If we modify along a horizontal line, then the total vertical slope of the infinite vertical edges lying over this line equals the total horizontal width of the region in the Newton subdivision dual to the corresponding connected component of the intersection of the line with the curve. \end{lemma} \begin{proof} The argument is the same as in the proof of Proposition~\ref{prop_stableint}. \end{proof}

 \begin{lemma} If the stable intersection of $\Trop(C)$ with a horizontal line $L$ is equal to $m$, $\Trop(C)\cap L$ is compact, and there exists a point $q\in C$ with $\mu_q(C)\geq m$ and $\Val(q)\in\Trop(C)\cap L$, then we can uniquely recover the position of $\Val(q)$. \end{lemma} \begin{proof} Indeed, consider a lift $l$ of $L$ which passes through $q$.
 If we make the modification along $l$, we obtain a leg of $m_L(\Trop(C))$ under $\Trop(C)\cap L$ of the weight at least $m$.
 Since the stable intersection $\Trop(C)\cap L$ is equal to $m$, there is only one leg under $\Trop(C)\cap L$.
 Therefore, the tropical momentum theorem gives us the unique position of this leg (of course, it is evident via balancing --- we know all the infinite edges of a tropical curve except one, therefore the coordinates of this last edge can be found via the balancing condition). \end{proof}